|Nutritional Guidelines (per serving)|

 For best results, have ingredients at room temperature before starting.
 If the eggs are cold, place them in a bowl of hot tap water and let them stand for 4 to 5 minutes.

 When creaming the butter and sugar, beat for about 3 to 4 minutes, or until very light and fluffy.
-This pound cake includes some baking powder, but it also depends on the air you beat into the fat and sugar.
+This pound cake includes some baking powder, but it also depends on the air you beat into the fat and sugar for a good rise.

-When you beat each egg into the batter, beat until the yellow yolk is no longer visible in the batter before adding the next egg.
+When you beat each egg into the batter, beat until the yellow yolk is no longer visible before adding the next egg.

-Wrap and store a pound cake for 3 to 4 days or refrigerate for up to 7 days.
-For longer storage, wrap the unfrosted cake and freeze for up to 6 months.
+Wrap and store a pound cake at room temperature for 3 to 4 days or refrigerate for up to 7 days.
+For longer storage, wrap the untopped cake and freeze for up to 6 months.